egeis/jekyll-modern-business/_posts/2016-09-21-project-four.markdown

 ---
 layout: project
-title: Project Six
+title: Project Four
 subheading: The fourth be with you.
+breadcrumb: Project Four
 tags:
+- jekyll
+categories:
+- project
+- websites
-- lorem-ipsum
+- github
 carousel:
  - src: http://placehold.it/750x500
    alt: image from placehold.it